jahokas/Peer-reviews/README.md

 Lyon has ca. 500 000 inhabitants and 53% of them are women.
 The population is growing steadily ca. 0,8% in a year.
 New people are born much faster than dying.
 In 2008 Lyon new babies were 7 339 births and less than half of births,  3 324 inhabitants died.
 Women in the age group of  30-45 years is approximately 20%.
 Younger women are also potential customers and the age group of 15-29 forms 29% of all women in Lyon.

-15 districts had less than 10 complimentary restaurants and services.
+There are 15 districts had less than 10 complimentary restaurants and services in Lyon.
 They were dropped from the list of potential locations for new coffeeshops.

+Clustering analysis resulted in 8 districts.
+However, one of the clusters, cluster 1, includes 14 different districts out of 22 total amount of districts.
+The results implies that several districts resemble each other in terms of venue categories.

+I studied through all venue categories cluster by cluster.
+Based on the study I created clusters names that describe categories best based on my subjective opinion.
+Cluster names are presented below.

+Cluster 0   International restaurants and shops       1 districts Cluster 1   French restaurants and shopping streets   14 districts Cluster 2   Bankers, boutiques and restaurants        1 districts Cluster 3   Grocery shops and small food shops        1 districts Cluster 4   Hotels, fancy dining and jewelry          2 districts Cluster 5   Playgrounds and young adults              1 districts Cluster 6   Medical centre and pharmacy               1 districts Cluster 7   Amphitheater and outside hanging          1 districts

 Four districts had less than 3000 inhabitants per total number of complimentary venues.
 These were Lyon 1 - Place des Terreaux, Lyon 2 - Place Bellecour, Lyon 4 - Croix-Rousse, Lyon 5 - Old Lyon and Lyon 6 - Parc de la Tete dOr’.
 Especially, the tourist location Lyon 1 and Lyon 2 have extreme fierce competition.
-Place Bellecour district have only 564 restaurants per an inhabitant.
+Lyon 1 - Place Bellecour district have only 564 restaurants per an inhabitant.

-Giving the following names to the clusters
-Cluster 0 - International restaurants and shops - Red - 1 districts
-Cluster 1 - French restaurants and shopping streets - Purple - 14 districts
-Cluster 2 - Bankers, boutiques and restaurants - Navy Blue - 1 districts
-Cluster 3 - Grocery shops and small food shops - Petrol Blue - 1 districts
-Cluster 4 - Hotels, fancy dining and jewellery - Dark Green - 2 districts
-Cluster 5 - Playgrounds and young adults - Light Green - 1 districts
-Cluster 6 - Medical centre and pharmacy - Yellow - 1 districts
-Cluster 7 - Amphitheater and outside hanging - Orange - 1 districts
+Finally, only two districts turned out to be viable to establish restaurants in Lyon.
+Lyon 3 - La Part-Dieu that resides near railway station and big shopping center and Lyon 7 - Rhone that is located near southern tram and railway connection.

 ## 5. Discussion